 The washed Estate lot from Candelaria is a perfect example of the Classic segment.
 Balanced and stable profile, with a quality price/point that becomes harder to find in Costa Rica.
 Overall we see the country’s production lowering, resulting in higher prices and even the specialty grades following this effect.
 The cherry has been pulped and fermented in pools for around 36 hours, before fully washing off the coffee pulp.
 The result after drying (combination of patio and drying machines) a traditional clean washed coffee, but with an interesting fruity touch to the cup profile.
 The lot comes from a good altitude and falls under the Strictly Hard Bean (SHB with European Prep.).
 Candelaria has started to produce Honey processed coffee and even small quantities of Geisha, a good sign that they keep innovating.

-This season, we took a dive into the economics behind the bean, in our Quest for radical price transparency.
-Our origin researcher, Marian Osigna, set out to interview producers, millers and authorities, and led the way into how The Coffee Quest sees price transparency in Costa Rica.
+Last season, we took a dive into the economics behind the beans, in our Quest for radical price transparency.
+Our origin researcher, Marian Osinga, set out interviews with producers, millers and authorities, and led the way into how The Coffee Quest sees price transparency in Costa Rica.

 Costa Rica has a “coffee law – law 2762”, which stands at the core of a unique governing system which provides price transparency and fair practice for all Costa Ricans.
 ICAFE is the sector organisation meant to implement the law, and acts as police and development authority in the coffee sector.
 Through law 2762, ICAFE regulates transactions between farmers and millers, miller and exporters, and guarantees that the returns from coffee are fairly distributed between all stakeholders.

-Fair distribution of coffee returns in Costa Rica, starts with an export price.
-It is only when coffee is exported, that all stakeholder in the chain know it’s final value.
-Then they start counting backwards to determine what slice of the pie goes to who.
+Fair distribution of coffee returns in Costa Rica starts with an export price.
+It is only when coffee is exported that all stakeholders in the chain know its final value.
+Then, they start counting backward to determine what slice of the pie goes to whom.

-The farmer tends to the land, and grows coffee.
-He sells his red coffee cherry to a miller, and pays pickers and other staff that help him on his farm.
-When a farmer delivers cherry to a miller, the cherry is measured in Fanega, which is a measurement of volume (opposite to for example kg, which is a measurement of weight).
-The farmer then gets an advance for the cherry delivered, and has to wait for the closing of the export season, to see what the eventual value of his cherry was, after the miller has made green coffee, and the exporter has found a buyer that wants to pay a particular price.
+The farmer is tied to the land and grows coffee.
+He sells his red coffee cherries to a miller and pays pickers and other staff that help him on his farm.
+When a farmer delivers cherries to a miller, the cherries are measured in Fanega, which is a measurement of volume (opposite to for example kg, which is a measurement of weight).
+The farmer then gets an advance for the cherries delivered but has to wait for the closing of the export season to see what the eventual value of his cherries was (after the miller has made them into green coffee and the exporter has found a buyer who wants to pay a particular price).
 Eventually, the farmer will get around 80% of the export price (FOB) of the coffee.

-The Miller, buys cherries from farmers and processes these into green coffee ready for export.
-They then export themselves, or sell to an exporter for consolidation with other micro mill lots.
+The Miller buys cherries from farmers and processes them into green coffee ready for export.
+He then exports himself or sells to an exporter for consolidation with other micro mill lots.
 All producers on our list fall into this category.
-Miller registers amounts of cherry purchased, a declaration of production costs and sales proceeds to exporters with ICAFE.
+A miller registers amounts of cherry purchased and delivers a declaration of production costs and sales.
+Then, it’s the turn of exporters with ICAFE.
 A miller can make a maximum profit of 9%.

 ICAFE’s role in the chain is very interwoven with all stakeholders.
-They help the farmer on various developmental theme’s, like: Agricultural production, quality, sustainability and economics.
-In collaboration with the farmers, they do soil analysis, suggest fertilizator schedules, they help plant shade trees and do research in new varieties and agricultural best practices.
+They help the farmer on various developmental themes, like: Agricultural production, quality, sustainability and economics.
+In collaboration with the farmers, they do soil analysis, suggest fertilization schedules, help plant shade trees, and do research in new varieties and agricultural best practices.
 Through FONECAFE, it also maintains a security fund, in case coffee prices fall below the cost of production for individual farmers.
-Inorder to fund their activities, ICAFE charges a tax or contribution on coffee business, which amounts to 1,47% of the export price.
+In order to fund their activities, ICAFE charges a tax or contribution on coffee business, which amounts to 1,47% of the export price.

 At the end of the season, ICAFE will calculate a “Final Liquidation Price” from the revenues of all Costa Rica coffee exports, and the costs declared to make that revenue.
 Thereby they determine nationwide, how large the coffee pie actually was this year.
 A financial settlement then takes place among all coffee chain stakeholders, including the producers.

-In the Costa Rica context, it’s easy to get an FOB price which is paid to the exporter, or maybe even to the exporting miller.
+In the Costa Rica context, it’s easy to get a FOB price that is paid to the exporter, or maybe even to the exporting miller.
 But that still doesn’t say anything about the price the farmer who grows the cherry actually gets.

 The cherry farmer delivering to one of our micromill suppliers, will get 1 average price for his cherry as a result of the whole coffee season.
 The FOB price, The Coffee Quest pays to the exporter, will negatively or positively affect this average.
 We set out transparency ambition high at The Coffee Quest, and therefore that is exactly what we aspire to know.

 Transparency is regulated by law in Costa Rica, and all internal prices and volumes as well as export prices and the final liquidation price per miller are published on ICAFE’s website.
-This means that we have been able to setup a calculation which derives the contribution of The Coffee Quest purchases in Costa Rica, to the final liquidation price to the farmer delivering cherry to the micromill.
-To be able to share this makes us incredibly happy!
+This means that we have been able to set up a calculation that derives the contribution of The Coffee Quest purchases in Costa Rica, to the final liquidation price to the farmer delivering cherry to the micromill.
+Being able to share this makes us incredibly happy!

 People visiting Costa Rica are often happily surprised with the abundance of nature and respect for animal life.
 Many farms, such as Hacienda Candelaria are committed to cultivating high quality coffee in a sustainable manner.
 The farm has a large presence of secondary rain forest, large trees that provide shade and limiting the amount of direct sun hours to the coffee plants.